santacrx/qmk_firmware/keyboards/keychron/v10/ansi_encoder/keymaps/santacrx_complex/README.md

   * `_FN` has diagonal to LH-HI corner (mimicking pointing to knob)

 ## Worflow / Desired Features / Bugs

+*v1.0* released with the workflow below.
+All upcoming changes will be simple delta releases.
 - [x] Port over with desired layer change, test nothing broke in that port.
 (20240801)
   - [x] Enable Console, test output
   - [x] Disable lighting ported from `_layer`